-Course organization II
+Course organization II: Grading

-- Moodle course environment requires the code HAL900 to enroll.
-All the assignments and grading will be conducted via course Moodle environment whereas, https://gitlab.cs.ttu.ee/ environment should be used by students to submit their code. - Open web page of the course https://courses.cs.ttu.ee/pages/ITI8565 - Each home assignment gives 10% of the final grade.
-NB! all the assignments should be accepted with positive grade!!! - Two closed book tests (mandatory!) each gives 10% of the final grade. - Final exam (Written report on assign topic (programming is required) + short presentation) gives 50% of the final grade.
-Exam and final project are synonyms within the frameworks of the course. - Please note defense of the final project will take place at examination time.
+- Three mandatory home assignments!
+Each home assignment gives 10% of the final grade.
+Assignment consists of computational part to be performed in Python, report (max 2 pages, template is provided) and short defence with the lecturer or teaching assistants.
+Precise instructions will be provided with each assignment in TalTech Moodle. - Two mandatory closed book tests each gives 10% of the final grade. - Final exam, referred as final project (Written report on assign topic (programming is required) + short presentation) gives 50% of the final grade.
+Exam and final project are synonyms within the frameworks of the course. - Please note defense of the final project will take place at examination time. - Note, your own implementation graded higher than usage of third party libraries.